Let’s have a giggle at some funny jokes from the show.

 Revisit one of the show’s classic moments with this clip starring Johnny Depp which was filmed for Comic Relief.

 You can buy all series in a DVD box set available now.
 Here are some of the ones you can buy with the prices they are new, it can be cheaper to buy used though.

 More About The Show

-The Vicar of Dibley was one of the UK’s most successful comedies, with various Christmas and New Year specials entering the top 10 programmes of their year.
-It was named the UK’s third best sitcom in 2004.
+The Vicar of Dibley was one of the UK’s most successful comedies, with various Christmas and New Year specials entering the top 10 programs of their year.
+It was named the UK’s third-best sitcom in 2004.

 Its combination of gentle writing and belly laughs has always set it apart.

 After 18 episodes, three series and three short specials, two 60-minute episodes were filmed.
 They aired on Christmas Day 2006 and on New Year’s Day 2007.
 The comedy’s final episode filmed for Comic Relief, aired in March 2007.